mrezaamini/CCNA-exampleProjects-NetworkLabCourse/3. static routing/README.md

 - static routing in our network
 - removing router3 from routes

+Static Routing is also known as non-adaptive routing which doesn’t change the routing table unless the network administrator changes or modifies them manually.
+Static routing does not use complex routing algorithms and It provides high or more security than dynamic routing.

 you can test connections with pinging hosts or using tracert command in hosts.